-- Positive, team-oriented attitude, and commitment to building trust-based relationships with colleagues
+- Positive, team-orientation, and commitment to building trust-based relationships with colleagues.

 - Excellent emotional intelligence and interpersonal skills for communicating with diverse audiences, ranging from at-risk activists to senior government officials.

-- Candidates must possess authorization to work in the United States.
-Non-nationals who are eligible for Optional Practical Training (OPT) under their F-1 visas through March 31, 2022 may apply.
+- Candidates must possess authorization to work in the United States independent from Freedom House sponsorship.
+Non-nationals who are eligible for Optional Practical Training (OPT) under their F-1 visas through March 31, 2024, may apply.

 How to Apply